-- O Build a network of rail, bus rapid transit and local bus infrastructure and services that make transit the fastest, most convenient and most reliable way to travel to centers of economic, social and educational activity and opportunity. - o Convert existing general purpose traffic lanes to dedicated transit lanes. - Prioritize transportation investments that connect historically disadvantaged people and parts of the county to jobs, amenities, and services. - o Ensure safe and comfortable access to transit stations via walking and bicycling.
+- Build a network of rail, bus rapid transit, and local bus infrastructure and services that make transit the fastest, most convenient and most reliable way to travel to centers of economic, social and educational activity and opportunity. - Convert existing general purpose traffic lanes to dedicated transit lanes. - Prioritize transportation investments that cConnect historically disadvantaged people and parts of the county to jobs, amenities, and services by prioritizing investments in increasing access tothat enhance their accessibility and by providing frequent and reliable all-day transit service. - Ensure safe and comfortable access to transit stations via walking, rolling, and bicycling.